Browse by Medical Category

-The Cutaneous Biology Research Center (CBRC) occupies approximately 43,000 square feet of space on the 3rd floor of the MGH's Lawrence E. Martin Research Laboratories in the Charlestown Navy Yard.
+The Cutaneous Biology Research Center (CBRC) occupies approximately 43,000 square feet of space on the 3rd floor of Massachusetts General Hospital's Lawrence E. Martin Research Laboratories in the Charlestown Navy Yard.

 Of this space, over 75% is devoted to research.
 The remainder is assigned to corridors, other non-research areas, offices for the principal investigators, conference rooms and administrative offices.